silviaobrero/silvia/aboutme.md

 <p class="about-text">
 <span class="fa fa-globe-americas about-icon"></span>
-Grew up in <i>Barcelona, Spain</i>; moved to <i>Cincinnati, OH, USA</i> in 2013 where I did <strong>psychodynamic work with children & adolescents</strong> at the Cincinnati Psychoanalytic Institute in Cincinnati, Ohio in 2014-2015, and also completed an internship of <strong>child clinical psychology </strong> at the Psychiatry & Behavioral Neuroscience department of the University of Cincinnati, Ohio in 2015.
-Then I moved to <i>Singapore</i> after becoming mother of a beautiful girl; finally moved to <i>Dubai, UAE</i> in mid-2019, where I am currently living and where I have transitioned my professional career to the education field.
+Grew up in <i><strong>Barcelona</strong>, Spain</i>; moved to <i>Cincinnati, OH, USA</i> in 2013 where I did <strong>psychodynamic work with children & adolescents</strong> at the Cincinnati Psychoanalytic Institute in Cincinnati, Ohio in 2014-2015, and also completed an internship of <strong>child clinical psychology </strong> at the Psychiatry & Behavioral Neuroscience department of the University of Cincinnati, Ohio in 2015.
+Then I moved to <i>Singapore</i> after becoming mother of a beautiful girl; finally moved to <i>Dubai, UAE</i> in mid-2019, where I am currently living and where I have transitioned my professional career to the <strong>education field<strong>.
 </p>